components

 Overview of Noop Services, Components for running web servers, and how to create them.

-Service Components are for running web servers.
-Typically they are responsible for responding to Traffic from the public internet, they can also be used to run private APIs.
+Service Components are used for running web servers.
+Typically, they are responsible for responding to traffic from the public internet, but they can also be used to run private APIs.

 A Service can run a web server or microservice in any programming language or framework.
 Noop supports all container images.
 Popular examples of Service runtimes include: